container-storage-interface/spec/spec.md

 // by the CO.
 // Since this object will be passed around by the CO, it is RECOMMENDED
-// that each Plugin keeps the information herein as small as possible. message VolumeHandle {
+// that each Plugin keeps the information herein as small as possible.
+// The total bytes of a serialized VolumeHandle must be less than 1 MiB. message VolumeHandle {
   // ID is the identity of the provisioned volume specified by the
   // Plugin.
 This field is REQUIRED.
   // This information SHALL NOT be considered sensitive such that, for
   // example, the CO MAY generate log messages that include this data. string id = 1;

-  // Metadata captures additional, possibly sensitive information about
+  // Metadata captures additional, possibly sensitive, information about
   // a volume in the form of key-value pairs.
 This field is OPTIONAL.
   // Since this field MAY contain sensitive information, the CO MUST NOT
   // leak this information to untrusted entities.